 The Vikings Have Landed!

-gather a soil sample.
+At a signal from mission control, each lander extended a small scoop to gather a soil sample.
 This was then placed into a miniature laboratory aboard the lander where a number of chemical experiments were performed.

 In the Land of the Ancient Giants